MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-A-General-Provisions/section-493.2.md

 *Condition level deficiency* means noncompliance with one or more condition level requirements.

-*Condition level requirements* means any of the requirements identified as “conditions” in subparts G through Q of this part.
+*Condition level requirements* means any of the requirements identified as “conditions” in § 493.41 and subparts G through Q of this part.

 *Confirmatory testing* means testing performed by a second analytical procedure that could be used to substantiate or bring into question the result of an initial laboratory test.